dswan2/AzureDeploy/README.md

-# Mark-rg
+# daniel-rg

-## Instructions on deploying the mark-rg template to azure.
+## Instructions on deploying the daniel-rg template to azure.

 Requirements:
     An Azure account, with activated subscription.